21+ Easy Ways To Build An Email List That Will Skyrocket By 140% In 1 Year

 - Brainstorm how you could build those tools.
 If you can't build something in-house, how much are subscribers worth in your budget for marketing?
 Think of outsourcing development.
 A tool that took us about two weeks to build provides more subscribers than any of our other content.
 It could be the same for you.

-4. Publish Landing Pages Dedicated To Providing Free ContentOur most popular landing page is dedicated to providing an editorial calendar template.
-It's a huge search term for us, and it's awesome because it's a gateway to introducing CoSchedule as the marketing calendar that takes what our audience reads in the book to the next level.
+4. Publish Landing Pages Dedicated To Providing Free ContentOur most popular landing page is dedicated to providing a social media strategy e-book.
+It's a huge search term for us, and it's awesome because it's a gateway to introducing CoSchedule as the social media calendar that takes what our audience reads in the book to the next level.
 Some of our other super popular landing pages are similar to any other blog post on our site:

 - They're super actionable with content that goes deep into solving a problem.